top of page

 The box says IIA, but the camera seems to be an early IV

-Figure 6 - the box says Beauty Flex IIA (see text).
+Figure 8 - the box says Beauty Flex IIA, but the camera doesn't agree.

 Early Beauty Flex IV instruction manual cover